rlch/dotfiles/README.md

 git submodule update --remote
 ```

 With the `dotfiles` repository created, run the installation process.
-First, modify the `baseDir` in `config.yaml` to `/Users/<home-user>` or whichever directory you would like to install your `dotfiles` to.
+First, modify the `baseDir` in `config.yaml` to `/Users/<home-user>` (no trailing `/`) or whichever directory you would like to install your `dotfiles` to.
 You may also customize the default folder locations.

 ```bash
 go run .